systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Investigate the `Ingress` rule in the `Diagram Outline Panel`:
 * Your `Ingress` rule has a red tools 'Changes' notification.
 You probably know by now that this is just letting you know the Resource doesn't exist yet.
-* It also has has an orange Qualification warning.
+* It also has an orange Qualification warning.
 Click on the warning icon in the `Diagram Outline Panel` to see why:

 ![Warning on Ingress](/tutorial-img/03-deploy_containerized_app/warning_on_ingress.png)